Simulacra as Conscious Exotica: Wittgenstein Versus Dualism

 \section{Wittgenstein Versus Dualism}

 The aim of this section is to present a philosophical approach that can be applied to exotic candidates for admission to the fellowship of conscious beings, such as LLM-based conversational agents.
 First, though, some remarks in lieu of a definition are in order.
 Consciousness is a {\em multi-faceted} concept.
 In everyday conversation, we speak of wakefulness, awareness, attention, experience, sensation, feeling, emotion, and so on.
-The scientific and philosophical literature supplements common speech with a distinctive vocabulary of its own: perception, introspection, phenomenology, sentience, selfhood, higher-order states, mental imagery, inner speech, and so on.\footnote{This list deliberately omits the influential distinction between phenomenal consciousness and access consciousness introduced by Block (\citeyear{block1995confusion}) in a related context, a distinction that is inimical to the present philosophical project.} To speak generically of consciousness is to allude to this whole cloud of concepts, and an entity has the capacity for consciousness to the extent that this vocabulary is applicable to it.
+The scientific and philosophical literature supplements common speech with a distinctive vocabulary of its own: perception, introspection, phenomenology, sentience, selfhood, higher-order states, mental imagery, inner speech, and so on.\footnote{Relatedly, in the context of animal consciousness, Birch, et al. (\citeyear{birch2020dimensions}) distinguish five aspects, or dimensions, of consciousness: perceptual richness, evaluative richness, integration at a time, integration across time, and self-consciousness.} To speak generically of consciousness is to allude to this whole cloud of concepts, and an entity has the capacity for consciousness to the extent that this vocabulary is applicable to it.\footnote{The influential distinction between phenomenal consciousness and access consciousness introduced by Block (\citeyear{block1995confusion}) in a related context is set aside here, as it is inimical to the present philosophical project.}

 To make progress, we have to confront two deeply entrenched philosophical intuitions: first, that certain aspects of conscious experience are necessarily private and hidden; second, that there are language-independent facts about consciousness.
 These two intuitions, and the tension between them, have underpinned dualistic thinking since Descartes’ {\it Meditations} in the 17\textsuperscript{th} century \citep{williams1978descartes}, and they lurk beneath some of the most influential modern writing on the topic.